NicolasHug/nicolashug.github.io/about.md

 Hi, I'm Nicolas!

-I'm a postdoctoral researcher at the [Data Science Institute](https://datascience.columbia.edu/) at Columbia University in New York, in [Andreas Müller](https://amueller.github.io/)'s team.
+I'm an associate research scientist at the [Data Science Institute](https://datascience.columbia.edu/) at Columbia University in New York, in [Andreas Müller](https://amueller.github.io/)'s team.